KVCobbs/What-Next-Workshop/README.md

 # What Next?
 ![what now](https://media.giphy.com/media/L6EoLS78pcBag/source.gif)

-You've done an amazing amount of work in the last few months and gained the beginnings of a very useful skill set.
-Where do you go from here?
+Maybe you've finished your boot camp recently.
+Maybe you've been out for a while and job searching.
+Maybe you've been working but haven't found your right fit yet.
+How do you progress to the next level?

 ## Relax

-A bit.
-You've gone through a marathon sprint, and keeping yourself healthy and happy is perhaps the most important part of being productive.
-Give youself some time to unwind and do some of the things you enjoy you had set aside to keep up with the program.
-Just don't let it go too long.
-Set a specific end date to your vacation.
+Maintaining your mental and physical health is the most important thing you can do.
+Job searching and self-development can be stressful, and it's important to take time off now and again to make sure you can keep functioning at your best.

+It can be easy though to fall into immobility and get stuck in place.
+Don't let this happen to you.
+Set end dates to your times off.
+Do your best to establish and keep to structure during your working times.

 ## Keep coding

 The most important piece of advice is to keep coding.
 You've learned so many concepts and syntax at once that need further study and digestion.
+Software engineering is also a tremendous field and there's always more to learn.
 Skills can decay alarmingly fast if you don't keep at them.

 If schedules work for you, set aside times during the day that are dedicated to coding, whether that be building a new project, touching up an old one, or just re-doing old lessons and homeworks.